city-of-baltimore/ticketstat/README.md

-# parkingstat
+# TicketStat
-This is a shiny application that displays information about parking citations in Baltimore City.
-The python script does some preprocessing on the data to make it easier to work with, and the R file is the Shiny app.
+Scripts that handle pulling parking citation data from GTechna's site, geocoding the locations, and inserting it into our database